MonS2R800/HomeAssistant_Cointracking.info_api_Script/README.md

     unit_of_measurement: "EUR"
     scan_interval: 300

-From version 2023.8 the synthax has been changed and must now be inserted into the ocnfigurations.yaml as follows.
+From version 2023.8 the synthax has been changed as follows.

 command_line:
   - sensor: